AresMUSH/ares-docker/README.md

     bundle exec rake startares[disableproxy]
 ```

-3. Launch another shell connected to the container:
+3. In a new PowerShell/Terminal window, launch another shell connected to the container:

 ```
     docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-5. In the second **docker shell**, start the web portal:
+5. In the **second docker shell**, start the web portal:

 ```
     cd ares-webportal